djfranc/djfranc.github.io/index.md

 ### A Quick Note about myself!

 I do not at all consider myself to be a great coder/programmer but that may just be relative to your own expertise as a reader.
-I have been exposed to programming but my knowledge I feel is limited.
-Most of my efforts going into this are a learning experience for myself first before being teaching experience for others.
+I don't have much time to tend to the blog so if it's slow progress it's because I am busy.

-Heck I didn't even add a README.md yet...
+Heck I didn't even add a README.md to my projects yet...

-### Enjoy!
+## Stay Classy and Enjoy The Ride!!!

+*All the projects will be on the sidebar to the right.*
+*They are added well after I've completed the problem and are commented out on weekends.*
+*Expect massive weekend updates*